 Why Is Networking a Risk?

 The ability to communicate directly between the computers on your network and share files can greatly increase productivity.
 There is also a cost-savings associated with the ability to share devices like printers and scanners between several computers.

 With any connection between computers and other devices, whether wired or wireless, there comes potential security risk.
 But if you know how to safeguard your network, you can enjoy the convenience and savings without putting your systems in danger.

-Powerkey IT Solutions works tirelessly to keep their customers’ networks safe from viruses, data loss, and unauthorized intrusions, so we know how to deal with and avoid many of the security issues that can plague company networks.
+Security First IT works tirelessly to keep its customers’ networks safe from viruses, data loss, and unauthorized intrusions, so we know how to deal with and avoid many of the security issues that can plague company networks.

 Some of those risks we protect against every day include:

 - Viruses spreading from one computer to another